-". . .
-It can be said, for instance, that ether has no less reality than any external body" (p.
-270).
+"...It can be said, for instance, that ether has no less reality than any external body" (270).

-What an outcry our Machians would have raised had a materialist said that!
-How many feeble witticisms would have been uttered at the expense of "ethereal materialism," and so forth.
-But five pages later the founder of recent empirio-symbolism declares: "Everything that is not thought is pure nothing, since we can think nothing but thought" (p.
-276).
+What an outcry our Machists would have raised had a materialist said that!
+How many feeble witticisms would have been uttered at the expense of "ethereal materialism", and so forth.
+But five pages later the founder of recent empiriosymbolism declares: "Everything that is not thought is pure nothing, since we can think nothing but thought" (276).
 You are mistaken, M. Poincaré; your works prove that there are people who can only think what is entirely devoid of thought.
-To this class of people belongs the notorious muddler, Georges Sorel, who maintains that the "first knowledge of the unity of the world; according to this theory the "elements of the material world are electrical charges" (Ladungen, p.
-223).
-"Every purely kinetic conception of nature knows nothing save a certain number of moving objects, whether they are called electrons or something else.
-The state of motion of these objects in successive time intervals is consistently determined by their position and state of motion in the preceding time interval" (p.
-225).
-The chief defect of Becher's book is his absolute ignorance of dialectical materialism.
-This ignorance frequently leads him into confusion and absurdity, on which it is impossible to dwell here.

-two parts" of Poincaré's book on the value of science are written in the "spirit of Le Roy" and that therefore the two philosophers can be "reconciled" as follows: the attempt to establish an identity between science and the world is an illusion; there is no need to raise the question whether science can have knowledge of nature or not, for it is sufficient that science should correspond with the mechanisms created by us (Georges Sorel, Les préoccupations métaphysiques des physiciens modernes [Metaphysical Preoccupations of the Modern Physicists], Paris, 1907, pp. 77, 80, 81).
+To this class of people belongs the notorious muddler, Georges Sorel, who maintains that the "first two parts" of Poincaré's book on the value of science are written in the "spirit of Le Roy" and that therefore these two philosophers can be "reconciled" as follows: the attempt to establish an identity between science and the world is an illusion; there is no need to raise the question whether science can have knowledge of nature or not, for it is sufficient that science should correspond with the mechanisms created by us (Georges Sorel, Les préoccupations métaphysiques des physiciens modernes, Paris, 1907, pp. 77, 80, 81).

 But while it is sufficient merely to mention the "philosophy" of Poincaré and pass on, it is imperative to dwell at some length on the work of A. Rey.
-We have already pointed out that the two basic trends in modern physics, which Rey calls the "conceptualist" and the "neo-mechanistic," reduce themselves to the difference between the idealist and the materialist epistemologies.
+We have already pointed out that the two basic trends in modern physics, which Rey calls the "conceptualist" and the "neo-mechanistic", reduce themselves to the difference between the idealist and the materialist epistemologies.
 We must now see how the positivist Rey solves a problem which is diametrically opposed to that broached by the spiritualist James Ward and the idealists Cohen and Hartmann, the problem, namely, not of seizing upon the philosophical mistakes of the new physics, its leanings towards idealism, but of rectifying these mistakes and of proving the illegitimacy of the idealist (and fideist) conclusions drawn from the new physics.

-A thread that runs through the whole of Rey's work is the recognition of the fact that the new physical theory of the "conceptualists" (Machians) has been seized upon by fideism (pp. 11, 17, 220, 362, etc.) and "philosophical idealism" (p.
-200), scepticism as to the rights of the intellect and the rights of science (pp. 210, 220), subjectivism (p.
-311), and so forth.
-Therefore, Rey quite rightly makes the analysis of the "opinions of the physicists on the objective validity of physics" (p.
-3) the centre of his work.
+A thread that runs through the whole of Rey's work is the recognition of the fact that the new physical theory of the "conceptualists" (Machists) has been seized upon by fideism (pp. ii, 17, 220, 362, etc.) and "philosophical idealism" (200), scepticism as to the rights of the intellect and the rights of science (210, 220), subjectivism (311), and so forth.
+Therefore, Rey quite rightly makes an analysis of the "opinions of the physicists on the objective validity of physics" (3) the centre of his work.